xJWzZ/react-personal-website-1/README.md

 # My personal website source code

 As a personal project, I've decided to create a personal website written in React and hosted on AWS services.
-The objective of this project is to farmiliarise myself with these technologies as I'm looking to share my experience in full stack development, even on a small scale like this.
+The objective of this project is to familiarise myself with these technologies as I'm looking to share my experience in full stack development, even on a small scale like this.

 https://production.d2iinmi5a04x2k.amplifyapp.com/